 She was the cinematographer on the Emmy Award–winning Trans In America: Texas Strong, which premiered at SXSW in 2019 and won two Webby Awards: Documentary Winner and People’s Voice.
 Her documentary A Line Birds Cannot See won a Special Jury Recognition Award at SXSW in 2019.

 In 2016 she was named a “DP on the Rise” by Paste magazine.
 Additional DP credits include: Loves Her Gun (SXSW 2013 Lewis Black Award), The Golden Rut (Austin Film Festival 2016), and Bad At Dancing (which won the Golden Bear at Berlinale in 2015), and she was an additional cinematographer on Holy Hell (Sundance 2016).

-Lois Saint-Jacques is a graduate of the City University of New York with a Bachelor of Fine Arts in Film and Video.
-She has five years of post-production experience in short-form/promo production, where she has produced, and at times edited, episodic promos for the History Channel.
-Mama Bears is her first documentary project.
+Lois Saint-Jacques is a graduate of the City University of New York with a Bachelor of Fine Arts in Film and Video and has over seven years of experience working in television and promotions.
+She has produced and edited episodic promos for the History Channel.
+Mama Bears is her first involvement in a documentary project.